Tarika (musical group)

 Tarika (Malagasy for "group") is a musical group from Madagascar.
 The group's predecessor, Tarika Sammy, formed in the 1980s, but as Tarika they debuted in 1993.
 At that point they had relocated to London.
 Their second album Son Egal was a collaboration with Senegal musicians and dealt with the 1947 Malagasy Uprising in Madagascar.
 Otherwise, much of Tarika's music is based on musical tradition; for example, the album D focused on dance music.
 Their 2001 album Soul Makassar dealt with the musical connections between Indonesia and Madagascar.

 Tarika is led by two sisters, Hanitra and Noro.
-Hanitra has engaged in creating an arts center in recent years.
+Hanitra has engaged in creating an arts centre in recent years.
 In 2001, TIME magazine included Tarika in a list of the "10 best bands on planet Earth".